 Why it won’t be stolen: At 411kg and 2600mm in length, the Harley Davidson CVO Limited is an extremely heavy and a large motorcycle.
 Let alone stealing it, loading it into a truck when you have the key and using engine power is hard enough.

 Triumph Tiger Explorer:

-Why it won’t be stolen: The biggest adventure bike that weighs 258 Kg has provisions to fit plastic panniers at the sides making it inches wider than the Gold Wing.
-Hence, forget stealing it, even owners find it difficult to ride it.
+Why it won’t be stolen: The biggest adventure bike that weighs 271kg has provisions to fit panniers at the sides making it inches wider than the Gold Wing.
+Hence, forget stealing it, even owners find it difficult to take it off the stand and ride it.

 Triumph Rocket III:

-Why it won’t be stolen: How does 350 kgs and 2294cc sound?
+Why it won’t be stolen: How does 291kg and 2458cc sound?
 Like a car?
 No, it isn’t.
 Make way for yet another heavyweight contender from Triumph Motorcycles and relatively a rare motorcycle as it doesn’t really share significant components with other motorcycles.
 Therefore, limited demand for its parts and little payoff makes this bike relatively safe from thieves.

-Why it won’t be stolen: A mix of a goofy scooter look and non-motorcycle components not only destroys the burning desire to use one, but the demand for any stolen parts as well.
+Why it won’t be stolen: A mix of a goofy scooter look and car like components (it has an electric reverse gear) not only destroys the burning desire to use one, but the demand for any stolen parts as well.
 There’s no doubt that it is a great sport tourer, but those headlamps and bulbous styling favors neither the customers nor thieves.
-Also, at 407kgs, even though the Goldwing has a cult following, thieves will just pass it by for reasons very obvious.
+Also, at 365kg, even though the Goldwing has a cult following, thieves will just pass it by for reasons very obvious.

-Think we missed any heavyweights?
+Think we missed any heavyweights here?
 Do let us know in the comments below